wpengine/atlas-shopify-blueprint/.github/PULL_REQUEST_TEMPLATE.md

 Include a summary of the change and some contextual information.
 -->

+This PR adds FEATURE.
+We decided to implement FEATURE using THIS METHOD instead of THAT METHOD because of REASONS.

 <!--
 Provide a link to the JIRA ticket (if any) for issue tracking purposes -->